fabvalaaah/SerialMQTTGateway/README.md

 (France).
 The map will only render the ones which circumferences are greater or equal than the value set by the potentiometer.

 Usage: It takes 2 command arguments at execution.
-The first one is the IP of the MQTT broker, the second one is the MQTT channel to write to.
+The first one is the IP:PORT of the MQTT broker, the second one is the MQTT channel to write to.
 There are default values if the command arguments are missing.

 Tips:
 - Use "dmesg" on Linux to get the serial port ID.